DOI-ONRR/blog-nrrd/src/pages/choosing-ONRR/index.md

 date: "2023-07-13"
 ---

 During the challenging times of the pandemic, I stumbled upon a remarkable opportunity that not only allowed me to gain valuable experience but also make a meaningful difference.
-The Virtual Student Federal Service (VSFS) internship program opened new doors for me, leading me to intern with the [Office of Natural Resources Revenue (ONRR)]( https://onrr.gov/).
-In this blog, I will share my journey of how I discovered the [VSFS program]( https://careers.state.gov/interns-fellows/virtual-student-federal-service/) program, what drew me to intern with ONRR, and the impact it had on my career goals.
+The [Virtual Student Federal Service (VSFS)]( https://careers.state.gov/interns-fellows/virtual-student-federal-service/) internship program opened new doors for me, leading me to intern with the [Office of Natural Resources Revenue (ONRR)]( https://onrr.gov/).
+In this blog, I will share my journey of how I discovered the VSFS program, what drew me to intern with ONRR, and the impact it had on my career goals.

 ## Discovering the VSFS internship program